filinvadim/libp2p-raft-go/README.md

 * can be used to implement raft-consensus-based systems
 * takes advantange of the libp2p features (secure channels, protocol multiplexing, nat transversal...)
 * takes advantage of Hashicorp's Raft implementation matureness and performance improvementes (pipelining)
-* forms a layer which can easily be replaced by a different `go-libp2p-consensus` implementation.
+* forms a layer which can easily be replaced by a different libp2p Raft consensus implementation.

 ## Install